pratik2374/Automated-Car-parking-system/readme.md

 4) Run the Application
 python app.py

-5) go to okwi simulator and clone the file https://wokwi.com/projects/410388066527542273
+5) go to wokwi simulator and clone the file https://wokwi.com/projects/410388066527542273
 ```